gregor-i/nutria/README.md

  - explorer:
     - render images in low res and then in higher res to make it more responsive
     - return to start position actions
-    - save high quality screenshots to disk and to shareable url
  - gallery
     - pagination
     - web worker to render images